cds-yiwei/api-gateway-token-transform/README.md

 ## Assumptions and scope

-- This repo is a demo and does not include production-ready key management.
+- This repo is a demo and does not include production-ready solution.
 - Pairwise subject algorithm: the demo uses an HMAC-like deterministic function (HMAC-SHA256) over the original subject and a per-client salt to generate a pairwise-sub.
 Replace with your organization's proper pairwise algorithm as required.
 - JWT signing/verification in the demo may use locally configured test keys.
 In production, use proper key rotation and JWKS from the identity provider.
 - We assume OpenResty with lua-resty libraries available: `lua-resty-jwt`, `lua-resty-http`, and `lua-resty-jwt-validators` (or similar).
 The README shows example dependencies and nginx configuration pointers.